Schramm's model of communication: Influence and criticism

 A common criticism of Schramm's model focuses on the fact that it describes communication as a turn-based exchange of information.
 This means that there is no simultaneous messaging: first one participant sends a message, then the other conveys their own message as a form of feedback, later the first participant responds again, etc. However, these processes often happen simultaneously for many forms of communication.
 For example, in face-to-face conversations like a first date, the listener usually uses facial expressions and body posture to signal their agreement or interest.
 This happens while the speaker is talking, the listener does not wait for the speaker to finish before engaging in this form of non-verbal communication.
 This shortcoming of Schramm's model is addressed by so-called transaction models, which allow for simultaneous messaging.
 The weight of this objection depends on the type of communication analyzed.
 For some forms, like pen pals exchanging letters or instant messaging, disregarding simultaneous messages has little impact, but in other cases, it is an important factor.

 Another criticism of Schramm's model argues that, for Schramm, the information and its meaning exist prior to the communicative act.
 Communication itself is then just understood as an exchange of messages or meaning.
 This view is characteristic of transmission models but is rejected by constitutive models.
 Constitutive models hold that meaning does not exist before the communication but is created in the process.
 In this regard, the dialog acts as a cooperative process through which meaning is constructed.
-Such an approach is proposed by Everett Rogers and Thomas Steinfatt, who elaborate Schramm's interactive approach and combine it with the assumption that the communicators create and share meaning with the goal of reaching a mutual understanding.
+Such an approach is proposed by Everett Rogers and Thomas Steinfatt.
+They elaborate Schramm's interactive approach and combine it with the assumption that the communicators create and share meaning with the goal of reaching a mutual understanding.
 Similar approaches to communication focusing on the co-construction of meaning are presented by S. A. Deetz and G. Mantovani.

 A further limitation is that Schramm's model is restricted to communication between two parties.
-However, there are various forms of group communication where more parties are involved.
+However, there are forms of group communication where more parties are involved.